 Getting started with investing doesn’t involve vast amounts of capital.
 You can get started with a reasonable investment portfolio with as little as $1,000.
 And even if this is not attainable right now, there are a plethora of micro-investing apps out there that allow you to get started with small change.

 If you’re new to investing, it’s a good idea to build your understanding of the world of finance.
-In the age of the internet, there is a wealth of free resources out there to help you understand how it all works, including Apt’s own Knowledge Centre.
+In the age of the internet, there is a wealth of free resources out there to help you understand how it all works, including Apt’s free Market Watch newsletter that keeps you updated on contemporary financial planning topics.

 Another good idea is to talk to a financial planner.
 There is a common misconception that this is only for people with significant assets.
 However, the reality is that a financial planner acts as a personal finance coach to help you get and stay on track with your finances.